 Want to freshen up your room decor without spending a lot of money?
 Learn how to accessorize your home on a budget by re-purposing what you already own.

-With all of the entertaining, it seems like I need a new dinner party table setting, front hall console vignette, or living room decor scheme every other week.
+To keep things looking fresh, it seems like I need a new dinner table setting, front hall console vignette, or living room decor scheme every other week.

 1. Napkin Rings Are Not Just For Table Settings